 The building is designed by the famous Greek architect Ioannis Despotopoulos (1903-1992) who holds a prominent position within the modernist architectural movement of the 1930s and the Bauhaus movement in which he actively participated.
-His work for the Athens Conservatoire is the only completed part of an ambitious large-scale cultural complex commissioned by the then government for Athens, for which he earned the top architectural prize of its time.
+His work for the Athens Conservatoire is the only completed part of an ambitious large-scale cultural complex commissioned in 1959 by the then government for Athens, for which he earned the top architectural prize of its time.

 Today, the building is undergoing a process of gradual transformation and renovation and is well sought after by leading arts organizations.
 To name but a few highlights:

 The NEON cultural organization undertook financially the renovation of a major space within the building, transforming it into an art exhibition space which hosted two innovative and very successful projects: